siler23/MultiArchDockerKubernetes/docs/4-Multiarch-manual-addendum.md

     v.
 Docker push image (docker push myrepo/outyet-x86)

 ### 2. Make manifest list

+!!!
+Tip

-***You only need to do this from one computer which for ease of access should probably be your workstation computer rather than a server***
+    You only need to do this from one computer which for ease of access should probably be your workstation computer rather than a server.

 Make a manifest list (a multi-architecture image reference) out of that individual images your pushed.
 Basically, you are mapping both images to the same tag so that when someone asks for the image via `docker pull gmoney23/outyet` it will have a pointer to the correct image for your architecture automatically (i.e. if you are on s390x it will point to layers from gmoney23/outyet-s390x or if you are on x86 it will point to layers from gmoney23/outyet-x86) while using the same label (i.e. gmoney23/outyet).
-This makes it so users of the image don’t have to worry about using different tags for different archs so the Dockerfiles can be the same for different applications across architectures (i.e. the same Dockerfile can be used for a node application on z and x86 or a go application on z and x86).
+This makes it so users of the image don’t have to worry about using different tags for different architectures so the Dockerfiles can be the same for different applications across architectures (i.e. the same Dockerfile can be used for a node application on z and x86 or a go application on z and x86).

 ### Docker Manifest: An experimental feature

+!!! recommended "Recommended Option"

-#### Recommended Option: Unless need added features, use this built-in command and skip the optional section.
+    Unless need added features, use this built-in command and skip the optional section.
 If need added features, do the OPTIONAL section marked OPTIONAL below.

+!!!
+Tip

-***You only need to do this from one computer which for ease of access should probably be your workstation computer rather than a server***
+    You only need to do this from one computer which for ease of access should probably be your workstation computer rather than a server.

 #### Login to your Docker Repo [Account]